Shridhar Bapat: Video Art

-Shridhar Bapat’s artwork largely involves video and feedback.
-Bapat's installations would have cameras pointed towards each other, and the viewers would be see themselves in self-reflexive self-monitoring loops.
+Shridhar Bapat's artwork largely involves video and feedback.
+Bapat's installations would have cameras pointed towards each other, and the viewers would see themselves in self-reflexive self-monitoring loops.
 He once boasted about being “the best feedback camera turner” in New York.

 His piece, Aleph Null (1971) and other video works were exhibited in MoMA PS1, The Kitchen, and the Whitney Museum of Art.

 He was described by his peers, including Shirley Clarke, Nam June Paik, Steina and Woody Vasulka, as a brilliant artist.
-His early video pieces mainly exist as unseen copies in Northwestern University’s Special Collections.
-Bapat’s video feedback fantasia Aleph Null (12 min, 1971) was exhibited in MOMA PS1, 2013.
+His early video pieces mainly exist as unseen copies in Northwestern University's Special Collections.
+Bapat's video feedback fantasia Aleph Null (12 min, 1971) was exhibited in MOMA PS1, 2013.

 He was well known as a program director and curator.
 In addition to working at Anthology Film Archives, he became director of The Kitchen and was the first video curator in its earliest period.
 He co-directed the Women's Video Festival with Susan Milano and the Kitchen Video Festival.

 He was also the assistant to many artists such as Shirley Clarke or Nam June Paik.
 After leaving The Kitchen, he joined Shirley Clark's Video Space Troupe.